Yuvraj049/IRCTC-Clone/README.md

 ## Description

 IRCTC Clone is a comprehensive train ticket booking application inspired by the official Indian Railway Catering and Tourism Corporation (IRCTC) platform.
-This app is designed to offer a seamless and user-friendly experience for booking train tickets, checking train schedules, and managing travel plans.
+This app is designed to offer a seamless and user-friendly experience for booking train tickets, checking train schedules (using RapidAPI's IRCTC API), and managing travel plans.
 With a clean and intuitive interface, IRCTC Clone aims to make railway travel planning effortless and efficient.

 Feature includes - User Registration and Authentication, Train Search and Booking, User Dashboard, Ticket Payment and Cancellation